 This place is the real deal.

-NOTE: Hoppers is open Mon-Sat for lunch and dinner.
-They only take reservations for groups of 4-7, and at weekday lunchtimes only.
-For any further general information, check their website HERE.
+NOTE: Hoppers Soho is open Mon-Sat for lunch and dinner.
+To book, and find out more, check their website HERE.

 Hoppers | 49 Frith Street, W1D 4SG